Yesterday, I attended my sixth ThinkVisibility conference. I saw many great talks and I’ve listed some great speaker tips for your next presentation.

 Can you remember any that stood out?
 Did you notice anything about them in particular?

-- Big use of typography
+- Bold use of typography

 - Usually a simple statement or point

-- Colorful & bright
+- Colourful & bright

 The best slides are often powerful and visual statements.
 People see the slide and instantly get the point you are trying to make.

 If you had an advertising billboard full of bullet points, how well do you think it would perform?